smypmsa/Adspower-DEX-automation/README.md

 # AdsPower Browser Automation

-Browser automation for AdsPower
+UI automation using AdsPower for interaction with DEX on Polygon (Polysynth).

-1. Clone repo
+1. Download repo
 2. Run "python3 -m venv" (if virtual environment not created)
 3. Run "pip3 install -r requirements.txt"
 4. Rename and update config.jsonexample (must be config.json)